 In order to succeed in this industry, it helps to have experience working in the cannabis business in some capacity.

 You should also have great communication skills and an ability to explain the benefits of CBD in a way that assuages public fears and stigma surround cannabis and cannabis products.
 The greater your knowledge of CBD and cannabis in general, the better off you will be.

 Great sales and marketing skills are a plus, too.
-You’ll need to be able to market your products effectively so they stand out in a saturated market.
+You will need to be able to market your products effectively so they stand out in a saturated market.

 Understand the Costs

 You will need to partner with an established grower and manufacturer who can supply you with the CBD products for your business.
 You will also want to pay for third-party testing to make sure you are selling a high-quality product.

 Many customers are more likely to buy CBD products from a business that invests in third-party testing, so the extra costs associated with this are often well worth it.